Or for more information:

 Why do I need a project communication plan?

 It’s not easy keeping on top of all your communications.
 If you were asked now to list all of these off the top of your head, would you be able to do it?
-I would guess not.
+We would guess not.

 That’s why putting together a detailed plan is so important.
 Here are some of the questions you will need to ask yourself.